arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-api-management.md

 ## Import policy to an API in the API Management service

-Imports a policy from a file to an API in Azure API Management.
+Imports a base-policy from a file to an API in Azure API Management.

 | Parameter           | Mandatory | Description                                                                                              |
 | ------------------- | --------- | -------------------------------------------------------------------------------------------------------- |